Oto-Manguean languages: Tone systems

 The Oto-Manguean languages have a wide range of tonal systems, some with as many as 10 tone contrasts and others with only two.
 Some languages have a register system only distinguishing tones by the relative pitch.
 Others have a contour system that also distinguishes tones with gliding pitch.
 Most, however, are combinations of the register and contour systems.
 Tone as a distinguishing feature is entrenched in the structure of the Oto-Manguean languages and in no way a peripheral phenomenon as it is in some languages that are known to have acquired tone recently or which are in a process of losing it.
 In most Oto-Manguean languages tone serves to distinguish both between the meanings of roots and to indicate different grammatical categories.
-In Chiquihuitlan Mazatec which has four tones the following minimal pairs occur: cha1 /tʃa˥/ "I talk", cha2 /tʃa˦/ "difficult", cha3 /tʃa˧/ "his hand" cha4 /tʃa˩/ "he talks".
+In Chiquihuitlan Mazatec, which has four tones, the following minimal pairs occur: cha1 /tʃa˥/ "I talk", cha2 /tʃa˦/ "difficult", cha3 /tʃa˧/ "his hand" cha4 /tʃa˩/ "he talks".

-The language with the most level tones is Usila Chinantec which has five level tones and no contour tones; Trique of Chicahuaxtla has a similar system.
+The language with the most level tones is Usila Chinantec, which has five level tones; Chicahuaxtla Trique has a similar system.

-In Copala Trique, which has a mixed system, only three level tones but five tonal registers are distinguished within the contour tones.
+In Copala Triqui, which has a mixed system, only three level tones but five tonal registers are distinguished within the contour tones.

 Many other systems have only three tone levels, such as Tlapanec and Texmelucan Zapotec.

 Particularly common in the Oto-Pamean branch are small tonal systems with only two level tones and one contour, such as Pame and Otomi.
 Some others like Matlatzinca and Chichimeca Jonaz only have the level tones and no contour.

-In some languages, stress influences tone, for example in Pame only stressed syllables have a tonal contrast.
-In Mazahua the opposite occurs and all syllables except the final stressed one distinguishes tone.
-In Tlapanec stress is determined by the tonal contour of the words.
-Most languages have systems of sandhi where the tones of a word or syllable are influenced by other tones in other syllables or words.
-Chinantec has no Sandhi rules but Mixtec and Zapotec have elaborate systems.
-For Mazatec some dialects has elaborate Sandhi systems (e.g. Soyaltepec) and others have not (e.g. Huautla Mazatec).
-Some languages (particularly Mixtecan) also have terrace systems where some tones are "upstep" or "downstep", causing a rise or drop in pitch level for the entire tonal register in subsequent syllables.
+In some languages, stress influences tone.
+For example, in Pame, only stressed syllables have a tonal contrast.
+In Mazahua, the opposite occurs, and all syllables except the final stressed one distinguish tone.
+In Tlapanec, stress is determined by the tonal contour of the words.
+Most languages have systems of tone sandhi where the tones of a word or syllable are influenced by other tones in other syllables or words.
+Chinantec has no Sandhi rules, but Mixtec and Zapotec have elaborate systems.
+For Mazatec, some dialects have elaborate Sandhi systems (e.g. Soyaltepec) and others do not (e.g. Huautla Mazatec).
+Some languages (particularly Mixtecan) also have tone terracing where some tones "upstep" or "downstep", causing a rise or drop in pitch level for the entire tonal register in subsequent syllables.